-What happens after the new Parliament is elected?
+What happens now the new Parliament has been elected?
 Learn more about the next steps in our infographic.

-Between 23 and 26 May, Europeans will vote to elect the 751 MEPs to represent them for the next five years.
-It will then be up to those MEPs to elect the next European Commission President and approve the whole Commission as a whole.
+Between 23 and 26 May, Europeans voted to elect the 751 MEPs to represent them for the next five years.
+It will be up to those MEPs to elect the next European Commission President and approve the whole Commission as a whole.